quovadis-btp/btp-automation/btp-context/readme.md

 <h2 id="btp-automation">1.
 Bootstrap toolkit for business users.</h2>

-The value proposition behind a "depleted" runtime environment concept [in the context of SAP Business Technology Platform (BTP)] is a more flexible and efficient approach to managing BTP landscapes, particularly those using Kyma runtime.
+The value proposition behind a "depleted" runtime environment concept, in particular in the context of SAP Business Technology Platform (BTP),
+is a more flexible and efficient approach to managing BTP landscapes, particularly those using Kyma runtime.

-Let me summarize and expand on the main ideas:
+Let me summarize and expand on the concept's main ideas:

 <h3 id="runtime-context">1.1 "Depleted" Runtime Environment.</h3>